-Pre-wedding, there will be specific details that you might need to drill down asap.
-Like readings, traditions, customs, and the like.
+Pre-wedding, there will be specific details that you might need to drill down asap, like readings, traditions, customs, and the like.

 Certain ceremony officiants will usually provide you with paperwork to go over and decide which is best for you and your partner.

-Note that certain ceremonies are strict on their program, especially religious ones.
+Note that certain ceremonies are strict in their program, especially religious ones.
 But don’t have discouraged; you can always create your own new tradition at the reception, before all the guests arrive, or consider doing it privately before the religious ceremony starts.